5roop/task4/README.md

 |bs_test.txt| 309|
 |sr_test.txt| 295|

 After this splitting has been found I proceeded with training a fasttext model.
 Given that we also prepared a `dev` split we can use it to optimize fasttext hyperparameters.
 As before the optimization time was capped at 600 seconds.
-Only SETIMES dataset was used for the training.
+Only SETIMES dataset was used for the training, validation and evaluation.
 Before tweaking the tokenization parameters the results are as follows:

 ```
 Accuracy: 0.989